Family Reunification Program Intern (Unpaid)

 - Applicants must be open to evolving responsibilities

 Note: This is an unpaid internship.
-Interns must commit at least 10 hours a week for a minimum of 3 months.
+Interns must commit to 15 hours a week for a minimum of 3 months.
 Hours must be completed within IRC working hours Monday-Friday 9-5 PM.